joshdcuneo/mern-docker-starter/README.md

 For this project we will use MongoDB from the standard image so no setup is required.
 Be aware that this standard configuration is insecure and not suitable for deployment to production.
 Please read the production section to see details on how to modify for production use.

+This development database will not persist data when the container is closed because we have not mounted a physical drive.
+We will address this in production.

 ## Docker Compose

 Its easy from here.
 Though I should flesh out the details more.